Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Introduction

 Let $X$ be a flat cone sphere with area one.
 Let $R$ be a positive real number.
 In Section~\ref{sec:appli}, we define $N^{sc}(X,R)$ as the number of saddle connections on $X$ with length at most $R$, and $N^{cg}(X,R)$ as the number of maximal families of regular closed geodesics with length at most $R$.
 The following corollary implies that these counting functions are uniformly bounded above over the moduli space of convex flat cone spheres.

 \begin{cor} Let $X$ be an area-one convex flat cone sphere with $n$ singularities and positive curvature gap $\delta$.
 Then,

 where $c_1$ and $c_2$ are as in Theorem~\ref{thm:mainfavorite}. \end{cor}

+\begin{remark} In the context of translation surfaces, the work of Athreya, Cheung, and Masur~\cite{athreya2019siegel} implies that the counting function of saddle connections over the moduli space of translation surfaces is square integrable.
+Surprisingly, the counting function is uniformly bounded when restricted to convex flat cone spheres. \end{remark}

 In addition, we apply Theorem~\ref{thm:mainfavorite} to convex polygonal billiards.
-Given a polygon $P$ with $n$ edges in the plane, let $X_P$ be the flat cone sphere constructed by doubling $P$ (see Section~\ref{sec:appli}).
-For a vertex of $P$ with angle $\theta$, we define the \emph{curvature} of the vertex of $P$ to be the curvature of the corresponding singularity in $X_P$, which is $\frac{\pi - \theta}{\pi}$.
+Given a polygon $P$ with $n$ vertices in the plane, let $X_P$ be the flat cone sphere constructed by doubling $P$ (see Section~\ref{sec:appli}).
+For a vertex $x_i$ of $P$ with interior angle $\theta_i$, the corresponding cone angle of $X_P$ is $2\theta_i$.
+We define the \emph{curvature} $k_i$ of this vertex of $P$ to be the curvature of the corresponding singularity on $X_P$, namely,

 The curvatures of the vertices of $P$ are all positive if and only if $P$ is a convex polygon.